Structured Decision-Making: Roadmap to Wise Choices?

 Beyond Resource issues

 SDM is also being used with child welfare workers in California, adult protective services in Michigan and a host of other agencies.
-Check out several other case studies on-line, including several at http://www.structureddecisionmaking.org/applications.htm.
+Check out the steps involved, and find more case studies, here.

 POP everything!
 Strategic planning in 30 seconds or less